Blueprint-Bench 2

 Blueprint-Bench 2 is an agentic spatial reasoning benchmark that evaluates a model's ability to understand, plan, and reason over architectural blueprints and other structured spatial documents.
 Scores are reported as a normalized score.

-Gemini 3.5 Flash from Google currently leads the Blueprint-Bench 2 leaderboard with a score of 0.336 across 1 evaluated AI models.
+Claude Fable 5 from Anthropic currently leads the Blueprint-Bench 2 leaderboard with a score of 0.386 across 2 evaluated AI models.

 Progress Over Time